Polish minority in the Czech Republic: Sport

 First Polish sport organizations have been founded in the 1890s.
-In the interwar period there was a plethora of organizations of all types in all Central European countries, the Zaolzie region wasn't exception.
+In the interwar period there was a plethora of organizations of all types in all Central European countries, the Trans-Olza region wasn't exception.
 Sport clubs there were often multi-sport, associating several sport branches, mostly football, athletics, volleyball, table tennis etc.

 The Sokół movement was active in Cieszyn Silesia even before World War I. After 1920 division of the region, Sokół became active in Czechoslovakia.
 At the beginning of the 1930s it associated 11 local branches and about 1,500 members.
 After World War II, it hasn't renewed its activity.

 Another large sport organization was Siła (i.e. "power").
 It was created in 1908 but established again in 1921 as Polskie Stowarzyszenie Robotnicze Siła (Polish Workers' Association 'Power').
 The organization was of socialist and workers' character and in 1937 associated 25 local branches.
-After World War II Siła operated half-legally in 17 local branches, and after the communist takeover of power in 1948 was liquidated by Czechoslovak communist authorities.
+After World War II Siłan operated half-legally in 17 local branches, and after the communist takeover of power in 1948 was liquidated by Czechoslovak communist authorities.

 Another large organization was Polskie Towarzystwo Turystyczne 'Beskid Śląski' (Polish Tourist Association 'Silesian Beskids') established in 1910.
 Initially it focused on organizing the Polish tourist movement and building mountain huts in the Beskids but later widened its activities to skiing, football, athletics and volleyball.
 In the 1930s it associated 27 local branches.
 After World War II it operated half-legally and as Siła, was liquidated by Czechoslovak communist authorities after the Victorious February 1948.
 It resumed its activity again in 1991, after the fall of communism.

 The last notable multi-sport club was Proletariacka Kultura Fizyczna (PFK, Proletarian Physical Culture).
 It was created in the mid-1920s and was of communist character.
 In the 1930s it associated about 40 active local branches.
-After the Zaolzie region was annexed in 1938 by Poland it was banned together with the communist party.
+After the Trans-Olza region was annexed in 1938 by Poland it was banned together with the communist party.

 The most popular sport was football.
 Volleyball, athletics, table tennis and other sports were also popular.
 The club with most members was PKS Polonia Karwina, associating some 1,000 members.
-Its football branch was the best Polish football club of Zaolzie.
+Its football branch was the best Polish football club of Trans-Olza.

 After World War II many Polish sport clubs resumed slowly their activity.
 After the communist takeover of power in Czechoslovakia in February 1948 communists began to curb number of organizations in the country and tried to achieve the state of only several active nationwide organizations.
 Therefore, many Polish clubs after 1948 stopped their activity.
 The ones who still operated were subjected to rising pressure since 1951.
 Last independent Polish organizations were dissolved in 1952.

 After 1952 the Polish sport life was organized through the Polish Cultural and Educational Union.
 Through the communist era Polish minority declined demographically and this process continue to date, hence after the fall of communism in 1989 only a few sport organizations resumed their activity.
 Beskid Śląski, the only notable one, focuses on tourism.
-No exclusively Polish sport club exists today in Zaolzie.
+No exclusively Polish sport club exists today in Trans-Olza.